 Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

-Ara Choutaal is a 14-beat rhythm.
-Rabindranath Tagore introduced this rhythm.
-Tagore uses this rhythm in his music.
-This rhythm is a crucial part of Rabindra Sangeet.
+Ara Choutaal is a 14-beat rhythm introduced by Rabindranath Tagore.
+This rhythm is a crucial part of Rabindra Sangeet, and Tagore uses it extensively in his music.

 Historical Context